tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 Remember that each code sample you provide needs to be tested and maintained.
 When you make updates to your API, you'll need to update each of the code samples across all the different languages.
 When your API pushes out a new release, you'll need to check all the code samples to make sure the code doesn't break with the changes in the new release (this is called "regression testing" in QA lingo).

-Including a lot of code samples increases the amount of testing and maintenance, but this is the most helpful type of content for users, so it's probably worth it.
+Including a lot of code samples increases the amount of testing and maintenance, but this is the most helpful type of content for users.
+Take an approach that you can support and maintain.

 ## Sample code tutorials